santisbon/reference/src/automated.md

 ## macOS

 Do you want your new machine (or a brand new, [clean install](/reference/install-os/) of macOS on the same machine) to be automatically set up just the way you like it?
-You can automatically set up your git and shell configurations, tools, apps (including the ones from the App Store), and macOS preferences.
+You can set up your git and shell configurations, tools, apps (including the ones from the App Store), and macOS preferences automatically.

-Get the [Homebrew](https://brew.sh/) package manager and GitHub cli.
+Get the [Homebrew](https://brew.sh/) package manager and GitHub CLI.
 You can use a more [detailed guide](https://mac.install.guide/homebrew/index.html) if needed.
 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew install gh